-Hyperfunction of the adrenal cortex can be ACTH dependent or ACTH independent.
+Hyperfunction of the adrenal cortex can be adrenocorticotropic hormone (ACTH)-dependent or ACTH-independent.

 ACTH-dependent hyperfunction may result from